joshuathayer/mit-6.885-spring2019-problem-sets/student-instructions.md

         file:///home/metaprob/.local/share/jupyter/runtime/nbserver-46-open.html
-    Or copy and paste one of these URLs: http://(15e1e9de6303 or 127.0.0.1):8888/?token=0f6e0e8b052c27d1bff730745f12c688b73580a8d658c03c Copy the `http://...` URL and paste it in your browser, then edit it to include just the `127.0.0.1` host:
+    Or copy and paste one of these URLs: http://(15e1e9de6303 or 127.0.0.1):8888/?token=0f6e0e8b052c27d1bff730745f12c688b73580a8d658c03c

+Copy the `http://...` URL and paste it in your browser, then edit it to include just the `127.0.0.1` host.
+For example:

     http://127.0.0.1:8888/?token=0f6e0e8b052c27d1bff730745f12c688b73580a8d658c03c